Employer of Record

 Legislated Leaves:

-- Annual Leave: Employees are entitled to a minimum of 28 days of paid annual leave, with some professions enjoying extended leave.
+• Annual Leave: Employees are entitled to a minimum of 28 calendar days of paid annual leave, with some categories of employees enjoying extended leave.

-- Maternity Leave: Women are entitled to 100 calendar days of maternity leave, starting at least 70 days before the estimated due date.
+• Maternity Leave: Women are entitled to 100 calendar days of maternity leave.

-Unemployment Insurance: Unemployment insurance is mandatory, with employees contributing 1.6% of their gross salary and employers contributing 0.8%.
-To qualify for benefits, individuals must have contributed for at least 12 months in the previous 36 months.
+Unemployment Insurance: Unemployment insurance is mandatory, with employees contributing 1.6% of their gross salary and employers contributing 0.8%, subject to statutory exceptions.

-- Healthcare: The Estonian Health Insurance Fund (EHIF) provides public healthcare for employees whose employers pay social taxes.
-Private health insurance options are also available
+• Healthcare: Estonia’s public health insurance system provides coverage for insured employees whose employers pay the required social tax.
+Private health insurance options are also available.

 Legislated Leaves:

-- Annual Leave: Employees are entitled to a minimum of 28 days of paid annual leave, with some professions enjoying extended leave.
+• Annual Leave: Employees are entitled to a minimum of 28 calendar days of paid annual leave, with some categories of employees enjoying extended leave.

-- Maternity Leave: Women are entitled to 100 calendar days of maternity leave, starting at least 70 days before the estimated due date.
+• Maternity Leave: Women are entitled to 100 calendar days of maternity leave.

-Unemployment Insurance: Unemployment insurance is mandatory, with employees contributing 1.6% of their gross salary and employers contributing 0.8%.
-To qualify for benefits, individuals must have contributed for at least 12 months in the previous 36 months.
+Unemployment Insurance: Unemployment insurance is mandatory, with employees contributing 1.6% of their gross salary and employers contributing 0.8%, subject to statutory exceptions.

-- Healthcare: The Estonian Health Insurance Fund (EHIF) provides public healthcare for employees whose employers pay social taxes.
-Private health insurance options are also available
+• Healthcare: Estonia’s public health insurance system provides coverage for insured employees whose employers pay the required social tax.
+Private health insurance options are also available.

-- Health Insurance: Supplemental health insurance is becoming increasingly popular, with a significant rise in contracts in recent years.
+• Health Insurance: Supplemental health insurance is becoming increasingly popular in some sectors.

 Work Permit in Estonia